gsl12/Tiny-M/usermods/shoulder_screw_mod/README.md

 #### Description

 This mod either uses Misumi 5mm shoulder screws which have M3 threads on the end, or McMaster or other shoulder screws which have M4 threads.
+The thread lengths are important on the McMaster M4 version, so if substituting other sources you may need to remove some thread if it's too long and bottoms out.

 On the four corners of Tiny-M the ends of the 2020s are tapped M5 for M5 screws.
 If using Misumi shoulders, you will need thread adapters.
 If using M4 shoulders you will need M4 Helicoils